 A general guide to Anivia, The CryophoenixBy Reason97

-Indent While this guide is more directed at people who are new to Anivia, i still hope experienced player's alike find it interesting.
-Also, for everyone, a brief summary of change's that might affect Anivia in game (directly or indirectly) can be found at the end of the guide.
-Please feel free to leave comment's or a like as you see fit, as im here to learn and grow on this game the same as anyone else here.
+I know this guide is big, and i apologize.
+I was just wanted to make sure to get in everything i could about Anivia, and there's no reason you have to look through it all in one sitting.
+While this guide is more directed at people who are new to Anivia, i still hope experienced player's alike find it interesting.
+Also, for everyone, a brief summary of change's that might affect Anivia in game from patch to patch (directly or indirectly) can be found at the end of the guide.
+If you have any opinion's, advice, or question's of any sort, feel free to leave a comment, as i'm always updating this guide and always looking for new and better way's to do things. i'm here to learn same as anyone else.

 +Incredible amounts of Crowd Control

 +High burst damage that most people tend to underestimate

 +Easy to pick up, hard to master